The Challenge – Chap. 29 Epilogue: Proposal

 "Today, however, I am going to do something different.
 I am going to ask you to marry me, and it will be a completely free choice on your part.
 Regardless of your answer, I promise I will not harm you or your friends."
 She opened her mouth as though she was going to say something, but he held up his hand to stop her.
 "What's more, I promise that in the future, I will never threaten you or your friends with harm as a means to coerce you.
 You may live your life, either with or without me, free from the fear of my power."

 Her eyes widened but she did not say anything as he continued.
 "Nevertheless, I am hopeful that you will accept my proposal, because although I need no one, I want and yearn for your presence beside me, your love to fill my days and nights, your support and even your advice throughout my rule."
-He ran a hand through his hair and continued.
+He ran a hand through his hair.
 "Most of all, I wish for that deep connection that includes and goes beyond friendship and companionship and reaches toward completion: one soul calling out to another in the darkness, with a love that I have never felt before nor even dreamed I was capable of feeling."
 He paused, his eyes searching hers, aware that for the first time there was vulnerability in his.
 "You know who I am and what I have done; I have gone beyond redemption.
 What's more, I do not think I am capable of changing.
 I do not ask for your forgiveness, only your acceptance.

 "Orihime, will you marry me?"